 Shasha is the official photographer for les Grands Ballet de Montreal and was himself a professional ballet dancer.
 He moved from the Ukraine to Canada in 2006, became captivated by photography and gave up his lifetime passion of dancing to make photography his full-time profession.
 His focus is on portrait, advertising, editorial and dance photography.

-Every Year, the club displays approximately 60 framed images for the annual Stewart Hall Cultural weekend held at the end of May.
-Tonight, following our annual general meeting, all the members will choose the images.
+All members who attend shall choose the 60 images that will be framed and displayed for the annual Stewart Hall Cultural weekend held at the end of May.